chris-ramon/thesis-graphql-go/README.md

 Public Codebase: The library was developed publicly therefore the codebase could be leveraged for different purposes.

 Rapid Prototyping: The library was created as continuous iteration via multiple prototypes.

 Collaboration: Since GitHub were used, collaboration is the central part of the development with constant collaboration of multiple contributors.

+#### Validation

+The following frameworks for compatibility were created:

+- Comparing the unit tests against the JavaScript official reference implementation.
+- Comparing implementation against the standard documentation.
+- Collecting user acceptance information about the software library from GitHub.
+- Comparing high level architecture of key components in terms of definitions.

+The previous mention frameworks were wired to the CI/CD pipeline to ensure compatibility.

+Risk Assessment: Listing the risks of not achiving compatibility.

+Functionality Testing: Compatibility implementation against the JavaScript official reference implementation unit tests.

+Validation Testing: Compatibility validation against the official standard documentation.

+User Acceptance Testing: Compatibility validation via collecting information from GitHub.

+Design Verification and Reviews: Compatibility validation via architecture key components definitions.

 ## 4.3 Introduction